Omega0x013/focus-point-docs/docs/source/func.rst

 ``fetchTemplate(path)``

-   Fetches an HTML template from the specified path and returns it as a DOM element.
+   Fetches an HTML template from the specified path and returns it as a DOM element

 .. code-block:: javascript